aws/aws-refcocog-adv/README.md

-##SpatialRef: A Referring Expresion Dataset
+##RefCOCOg-Adv: A Referring Expresion Dataset

 This folder contains adversarial annotations for part of the test images from [RefCOCOg dataset](http://bvisionweb1.cs.unc.edu/licheng/referit/data/refcocog.zip).